Luminato in the Community

 Facilitated by local textile artists from Brampton’s Quilters Guild, you'll learn to design and craft stunning pieces that reflect the spirit of Dandyism.
 Collaborate with others to create garments to wear during Luminato Festival on June 14 at Brampton Farmers Market.
 Whether you're a sewing novice or have experience, this workshop will ignite your creativity and connect you to a powerful cultural tradition.
 All materials and tools will be provided.

-Workshop 2: Dancing the Dandy – A Movement Workshop
+Dancing the Dandy – A Movement Workshop

 Brampton Arts Organization - Unit 301, 8 Nelson Street W, Brampton ON